zhajio1988/YASA/README.md

 released under the terms of Apache License, v.
 2.0.
 It support mutli_simulators, multi_languages, lsf etc.
 It support several excellent features.
-Such as: customized command line option, add any compilation options or simulation options, running a testcase with random seeds for several rounds or running a group of testcases, each testcase has several command line options.
+Such as: customized command line arguments, can add any compilation options or simulation options, can running a testcase with random seeds for several rounds or running a group of testcases, each testcase has several command line options.

 ### Dependencies: